Search

 the right price and advice

 The luxury real estate market in France attracts a discerning clientele from around the world every year.
-Contemporary villas on the French Riviera, historic châteaux in the Loire Valley, prestigious vineyards in Burgundy, Parisian mansions, and Provençal country houses—France offers an exceptional variety of high-end properties.
+From contemporary villas on the French Riviera and historic châteaux in the Loire Valley to prestigious vineyards in Burgundy, Parisian mansions, and Provençal country houses, France offers an exceptional variety of high-end properties.

-But one question remains central to both buyers and sellers: how do you determine the right price for a luxury property?
+But one question remains central, for both buyers and sellers: how do you determine the right price for a luxury property?

-“There is nothing in this world that someone cannot do a little worse and sell for less.
-Those who only care about price fall prey to this individual because, while it is stupid to pay too much, it is worse to pay too little.
-When you pay too much, you lose only a little money.
-When you pay too little, you sometimes lose everything, because the product you bought is not capable of doing what you bought it for.
+“There is nothing in this world that someone cannot do a little less well and sell for less.
+Those who only care about price are prey to this individual, because while it is foolish to overpay, it is worse to underpay.
+When you overpay, you only lose a little money.
+When you underpay, you sometimes lose everything, because the product you bought is not capable of doing what you bought it for.
 The law of fair balance in business forbids getting a lot by paying too little.
 It is impossible.
-If you want to deal with the lowest bidder, it is indeed wise to add the consideration for the risk you are exposing yourself to.
-By doing this, you actually have enough money to pay for something better.”
+If you want to deal with the lowest bidder, it is indeed wise to add the cost of the risk you are taking.
+By doing so, you actually have enough money to pay for something better.”

-The quote from John Ruskin (19th-century English essayist) perfectly illustrates this dilemma: "If paying too much can lose a little money, paying too little can lose everything."
-In luxury real estate, looking for a "good deal" at any price is often an illusion that leads to disappointment.
+The quote from John Ruskin (19th-century English essayist) perfectly illustrates this dilemma: "If paying too much can lose you a little money, paying too little can lose you everything."
+In luxury real estate, seeking the "bargain" at any cost is often an illusion that leads to disappointment.

-This article offers a comprehensive analysis: why the right price is a key to success, what are the risks of false bargains, and how Propriétés De Charme supports buyers and sellers in carrying out prestigious transactions.
+This article offers a comprehensive analysis: why the right price is key to success, what the risks of seemingly good deals are, and how Propriétés De Charme assists buyers and sellers in completing prestigious transactions.

-Negotiating the price of a luxury good: advice and challenges
+Negotiating the price of a luxury item: tips and challenges

 1. The myth of the "good deal" in luxury real estate

-Many buyers hope to score a "great deal" by negotiating heavily on a luxury property.
-But this reasoning has a catch: wanting to get a historic castle, a seafront villa, or a penthouse with a view of the Eiffel Tower at a discount is an illusion.
+Many buyers hope to snag a "great deal" by negotiating hard on a luxury property.
+But this reasoning has a catch: hoping to get a historic castle, a beachfront villa, or a penthouse with a view of the Eiffel Tower at a discount is an illusion.

-Unlike traditional real estate, the luxury market relies on unique properties, often rare and difficult to compare.
-An 18th-century Provençal country house, a manor house in Brittany, or a private mansion in Paris have no exact equivalent.
+Unlike traditional real estate, the luxury market is based on unique properties, often rare and difficult to compare.
+An 18th-century Provençal country house, a manor house in Brittany, or a private mansion in Paris cannot be exactly matched.

-As a result, aiming for the lowest price alone can backfire on the buyer.
-Not only does the buyer risk losing the property to a more serious competitor, but it also compromises the relationship of trust with the seller.
+Consequently, aiming solely for the lowest price can backfire on the buyer.
+Not only does he risk losing the item to a more reputable competitor, but he also jeopardizes the relationship of trust with the seller.

-• In luxury real estate, value trumps price .
+• In luxury real estate, value takes precedence over price .

-• Too low an offer can close the doors to constructive negotiation.
+• An offer that is too low can close the door to constructive negotiations.

-• The real "good deal" is acquiring the property that perfectly meets your expectations, under fair and balanced conditions.
+• The real "good deal" is acquiring the property that perfectly matches your expectations, under fair and balanced conditions.

-2. Understanding the right price in luxury real estate
+2. Understanding fair pricing in luxury real estate

-To negotiate effectively, you must first know how to recognize the right price .
+To negotiate effectively, you must first know how to recognize the fair price .
 In the high-end market, this assessment is not limited to the price per square meter.

-1. The location : Sea view on the Côte d'Azur, close to the ski areas of Courchevel, the historic center of Bordeaux or Paris 7th...
-The address is decisive.
+1. The location : Sea view on the French Riviera, close to the ski resorts in Courchevel, the historic centre of Bordeaux or Paris 7th… The address is crucial.

-3. Services : Infinity pool, private spa, latest generation home automation, heliport, wine cellar, cinema room.
+3. Amenities include: Infinity pool, private spa, state-of-the-art home automation, helipad, wine cellar, cinema room.

-4. Rarity : Some properties are found in very few copies on the market.
+4. Rarity : Some properties are only found in very few copies on the market.

-5. General condition and potential : A turnkey renovated property does not have the same value as a property requiring several years of work.
+5. General condition and potential : A turnkey renovated property does not have the same value as an estate requiring several years of work.

-• Contemporary waterfront villa in Saint-Jean-Cap-Ferrat: between €20 and €40 million.
+• Contemporary villa right on the water in Saint-Jean-Cap-Ferrat: between €20 and €40 million.

 • Renovated Provençal country house with 5 hectares of olive groves: €6 to €10 million.